ypatil12/ypatil12.github.io/_projects/portfolio-1.md

 To build upon our system, we decided to try see if agents could learn Avalanche's Slush algorithm to come to consensus despite the presence of a byzantine agent.
 An environment with 4 honest agents and 1 byzantine agent was able to reliably reach consensus; however, 3 honest agents were unable to reliably reach consensus (50% win-rate) in the presence of 2 byzantine agents.
 After seeing how agents got stuck in a local minima when trying to learn slush, we decided to update our infrastructure to use multi-agent PPO, instead of simple DNNs.
 In addition, we pivoted the project to focus on training byzantine agents to focus on finding vulnterabilities in consensus protocols.

-Eventually, we were able to build a multi-agent PPO environment that integrated an abstracted PK and a synchronous byzantine agreement consensus protocol.
+Eventually, we were able to build a multi-agent PPO environment that integrated an abstracted version of PKI and a synchronous byzantine agreement consensus [protocol] (https://eprint.iacr.org/2018/1028.pdf).
 Byznatiena gents were able to successfully attack the protocl if we removed a round of communitation or removed equivocation checks by honest agents!

 Feel free to reach out for mroe information on this project, including relevant graphs, research reports, etc.